-The covid-19 pandemic has affected educational systems worldwide.
-It lead to near-total closure of schools, universities, and colleges.
+The covid-19 pandemic has affected educational systems worldwide, It lead to near-total closure of schooling institutions, universities, and colleges.
 The impact was most severe for young children and their families.
 It caused interrupted learning, compromised nutrition and childcare problems.
 In India, the closing of schools and rescheduling of examinations was sudden, unrehearsed and ill-equipped.
 It caused a huge interruption in the education system because schools were not ready and equipped to face such situations.

 It took a pandemic for the government to understand that India’s education system needs a technology boost.
 The online education space in India has been catching up for a few decades now but it has been largely used for skills developing and self-learning.
-The pandemic changed the education paradigm and irrespective of their exposure to learn online one have had to adapt and learn.
+The pandemic changed the schooling paradigm and irrespective of the learner’s exposure, to learn online one have had to adapt and learn.
 Some private schools have adopt online teaching methods that too via a third party software such as zoom.

 Teachers in India were not equipped to conduct classes in such a way.
 Due to a lack of devices and a lack of knowledge to operate those devices, switching over the mode of teaching was a huge challenge for teachers.
 These sudden closures negatively impacted student learning outcomes; issues included distractions and time management, staying motivated, understanding course expectations, quality education, lack of content planning and development as well as uncertainty about the future.

 The current crisis has turned the focus on the flaws of the system such as,

 lack of access to quality education for all;